khalid-hussain/shaheen/chap1.md

 of any other options but to have some food preparations done.

 After having lunch, everyone offered their afternoon prayers in the leadership of Al-Zeghel.
-Later, Badr, Al-Zeghel, Moosa and Bashir separated themselves from the rest and sat under a tree.
-Moosa spread out the map of Andalus and discussed the various options of the oncoming war.
+Later, Badr, Al-Zeghel, Musa and Bashir separated themselves from the rest and sat under a tree.
+Musa spread out the map of Andalus and discussed the various options of the oncoming war.
 Al-Zeghel agreed with various options put forward by Badr and said, "A few days before the attack, you will be called to Granada.
 I would like to give some more bordering areas under you command